mdavoodi/www/source/blog/2015-05-26-atlas-terraform-github.html.markdown

 ## Pull Requests

-Combined with [pull requests](https://help.github.com/articles/using-pull-requests/), it is possible to preview changes made in during normal GitHub collaboration.
+Combined with [pull requests](https://help.github.com/articles/using-pull-requests/), it is possible to preview changes made during normal GitHub collaboration.
 This gives an opportunity to review and approve infrastructure changes, as well as show a deterministic view of those changes.